-After more than two years serving hybrid Filipino and Hawaiian food in Montreal’s Côte-des-Neiges neighbourhood, Le Petit Vibe has closed its original location and is primed to make the move to new digs in downtown food hall Le Central.
+After more than two years of serving hybrid Filipino and Hawaiian food in Montreal’s Côte-des-Neiges neighbourhood, Le Petit Vibe has closed its original location and is primed to move to new digs in downtown food hall Le Central.

 “I think we did what we wanted to do in the area.
 I’m born and raised in Côte-des-Neiges.
 I spent 30 years of my life there, so I really wanted to give back to that community, and I think we accomplished that.
 But with everything happening, with prices going up, we needed to make the move, to do something different,” co-owner Ryan Oabel tells Eater, explaining that the restaurant’s lease was also coming due.
 Le Petit Vibe’s last day in Côte-des-Neiges was Sunday, March 13.

 Set to reopen in Le Central in the coming weeks, Le Petit Vibe will take over the stall that previously belonged to Lucky Belly Group’s Laotian snack bar Thip Thip.
-(A representative for Thip Thip tells Eater this isn’t the end for the project, which will be moving to a new location in the near future.)
+(A representative for Thip Thip tells Eater this isn’t the end of the project, which will be moving to a new location soon.)

 Fans of the Filipino-Hawaiian mash-up will be relieved to hear that its menu, featuring chicken furikake and caldereta birria tacos, will remain largely intact, save for the addition of a salad, brunch bowl, and some cocktails.
 Though the move leaves Le Petit Vibe without a standalone location, Oabel, along with partner Eric Lazaro Magno, are working on getting a new project off the ground: Tadhana, out in Westmount.
 Stay tuned for more details.

-Le Central is locate at 30 Ste-Catherine Street West.
+Le Central is located at 30 Ste-Catherine Street West.